benediktschmitt/emsm/docs/source/how_to/updates.rst

    .. code-block:: bash

-      $ minecraft -s "vanilla 1.8" server --reinstall
+      $ minecraft -s "vanilla 1.8" server --update

-If the reinstallation fails, the old server software will be restored and nothing has changed.
+If the update fails, the old server software will be restored and nothing has changed.

 Please take a look at the :ref:`server configuration <configuration>` and the